Glenallen Hill: New York Yankees (2000)

-Hill played in 40 games for the Yankees, mostly as a designated hitter.
+Chicago traded Hill to the Yankees on July 21, 2000 for pitchers Ben Ford and Oswaldo Mairena.
+Hill was named the AL Player of the Month in August, batting .411 with 10 home runs.
+He played in 40 games for the Yankees in his final full MLB season, mostly as a designated hitter.
 He hit 16 home runs in a rotating designated hitter role and was added to the postseason roster.
-He played in four games in the 2000 American League Division Series against the Oakland A's and was 1 for 12 with 2 runs batted in.
-In the 2000 American League Championship Series against the Seattle Mariners, Hill played in two games and went 0 for 2, striking out in both of his plate appearances.
-In the 2000 World Series against the New York Mets, Hill played in three games going 0 for 3.
-He earned a World Series ring when the Yankees defeated the Mets in five games.
+He played in four games in the American League (AL) Division Series against the Oakland Athletics and was 1-for-12 with 2 RBI.
+In the AL Championship Series against the Mariners, Hill played in two games and went 0-for-2, striking out in both of his plate appearances.
+In the World Series, Hill played in three games, going 0-for-3.
+He earned a World Series ring as the Yankees defeated the New York Mets in five games.

 Anaheim Angels (2001)

 On March 28, 2001, Hill was traded to the Angels for minor-leaguer Darren Blakely.
-He appeared in only sixteen games that year, hitting .136 before being released on June 1.
+He appeared in only 16 MLB games that year, hitting .136 before being released on June 1.
 He retired after the season.

 In a 13-year major league career, Hill compiled a lifetime batting average of .271, hitting 186 home runs and driving in 586 RBIs in 1,162 games.
-As a pinch hitter Hill had a .287 lifetime average with 13 home runs.
+As a pinch hitter, Hill had a .287 lifetime average with 13 home runs.